TeongYew/OnlineTaskManager---A202SGI/README.md

   - write, edit and save notes
   - allow creator of note to delete
   - set status of task(incomplete, in progress, completed, etc) *extra, do if possible
-- Calendar System *might be harder than it seems, do some research and try to do if possible
-  - allow the users to add the tasks in the app into their Google Calendar

 Tasks #4 [Teong]
 - Database stuff